 |Cache||L2 (4MB) / L3 (16MB)|

 AMD Ryzen 7 1700X has got 8 physical core but can process 16 threads which definitely gives a performance boost in the multi-threaded applications.
-The performance Ryzen 7 1700X is comparable to the Intel’s top-end Kaby Lake processor which is Core i7 7700K.
+The performance Ryzen 7 1700X is comparable to Intel’s top-end Kaby Lake processor which is Core i7 7700K.
 It is also at par with Intel Core i7 6800K in synthetic as well as in gaming performance.
-The power consumption of both these processors is almost similar with Ryzen 7 1700X at 95W and Core i7 7700K at 91W.
+The power consumption of both these processors is almost similar to Ryzen 7 1700X at 95W and Core i7 7700K at 91W.
 It is also considerably cheaper than the AMD Ryzen 7 1800X.
-This processor offers best value for money.
+This processor offers the best value for money.

 |AMD Ryzen 7 1700X Specifications|